darkoperator/Posh-SSH/tests/README.md

 ### Unit Tests
 - `Get-SSHSession.Tests.ps1` - Unit tests for Get-SSHSession function
 - `Remove-SSHSession.Tests.ps1` - Unit tests for Remove-SSHSession function
+- `Get-SSHAlgorithm.Tests.ps1` - Unit tests for Get-SSHAlgorithm, requires Pester 5 or later

 ### Integration Tests
 - `Posh-SSH.Integration.Tests.ps1` - Comprehensive integration tests against a live SSH server

+### Fixtures
+- `Fixtures/FakeSshServer.ps1` - A minimal loopback server that serves a single crafted `SSH_MSG_KEXINIT`.
+Used by `Get-SSHAlgorithm.Tests.ps1` to test algorithm comparison, the directional split, and the probe's handling of malformed input without needing a real SSH server.
+It never implements key exchange or authentication.

+**Note**: `Get-SSHSession.Tests.ps1` and `Remove-SSHSession.Tests.ps1` are written against Pester 3/4 syntax (`should be`, `should not throw`) and fail under Pester 5 and later.
+They need updating; this is unrelated to the code they cover.

 ## Running Unit Tests